Euler characteristics of moduli spaces of torsion free sheaves on toric surfaces: Introduction

-The main goal of the present paper is to derive an expression for the generating function of Euler characteristics of moduli spaces of $\mu$-stable\footnote{The notion of $\mu$-stability is defined in \cite[Def.~1.2.12]{HL}.} torsion free sheaves of rank $r$ and first Chern class $c_{1}$ on a nonsingular complete toric surface $X$ with ample divisor $H$.
-We will obtain an expression for this generating function in terms of Euler characteristics of moduli spaces of stable configurations of linear subspaces in Theorem \ref{ch.
+Let $X$ be a polarized\footnote{Recall that the notion of stability depends on the choice of polarization.} smooth projective toric variety\footnote{In this paper, we work with varieties, schemes, and stacks over ground field $\mathbb{C}$.} with torus $T$.
+The action of $T$ on $X$ lifts to $\M$.
+One can hope that this action facilitates explicit computation of invariants of $\M$ by reduction to the fixed point locus $\M^T \subset \M$.
+Based on ideas of Klyachko \cite{Kly1, Kly2, Kly3, Kly4}, the author gives a fairly explicit description of the fixed point locus $\M^T$ in \cite{Koo1}.
+In the case of $\mu$-stability\footnote{For the definition of $\mu$-stability, also known as slope or Mumford-Takemoto stability, see \cite[Def.~1.2.12]{HL}.} and reflexive sheaves, this description simplifies significantly \cite{Koo1}.
+In the present paper, we systematically specialize these ideas to the case $X=S$ is a toric surface.
+For applications to pure dimension 1 sheaves on toric surfaces, see \cite{Cho}, \cite{CM}, and \cite[Sect.~2.4]{Koo2}.

+Let $S$ be a smooth complete toric surface with polarization $H$.
+Denote by $\M_{S}^{H}(r,c_1,c_2)$ the moduli space of $\mu$-stable torsion free sheaves on $S$ with rank $r$ and Chern classes $c_1, c_2$.
+The main result of this paper is an expression for the generating function

+for \emph{any} $S$, $H$, $r$, $c_1$.
+Here $e(\cdot)$ denotes topological Euler characteristic.
+The expression is in terms of Euler characteristics of moduli spaces of stable configurations of linear subspaces\footnote{Configurations of linear subspaces and their moduli spaces are a classical topic in GIT.
+See \cite[Ch.~11]{Dol} for a discussion.} (Theorem \ref{ch.
 2, sect.
 3, thm.
-1}, keeping $X$, $H$, $r$ and $c_{1}$ completely arbitrary\footnote{Configurations of linear subspaces and their moduli spaces are a classical topic in geometric invariant theory (GIT).
-See \cite[Ch.~11]{Dol} for a discussion.}.
-The expression in Theorem \ref{ch.
-2, sect.
-3, thm.
-1} can be further simplified in examples.
-The dependence on $H$ allows us to study wall-crossing phenomena.
-Note that we compute Euler characteristics of moduli spaces of $\mu$-stable torsion free sheaves \emph{only}, even in the presence of strictly $\mu$-semistable torsion free sheaves.
+1}).
+The expression can be further simplified in examples.
+The dependence on $H$ allows us to study wall-crossing phenomena in examples.
+Note that we compute Euler characteristics of moduli spaces of $\mu$-stable torsion free sheaves only, even when strictly $\mu$-semistable torsion free sheaves are present.

+This paper is organized as follows.
+In Section 2, we recall the relevant results from \cite{Koo1}.
+In Section 3, we give an explicit formula for the Chern character of an arbitrary $T$-equivariant locally free sheaf on $S$.
+Each torsion free sheaf on $S$ embeds in its double-dual, which is reflexive and hence locally free (because $\dim(S)=2$).
+Using the double-dual map, the generating function (\ref{genfun}) can be written as a product of an explicit 0-dimensional part times